Sjyhne/MapAI-Competition/README.md

 where data_type can either be "train" or "validation".
 The function downloads a .parquet file from huggingface and extracts images, masks, and lidar data to a data/ folder in the base of the repository.

+NB: If the function returns paths without downloading them, and you do not have a data/ folder in the MapAI-Competition folder, then you have to remove the cache for huggingface datasets.
+In Ubuntu, you will find this cache in `~/.cache/huggingface`

 ### Motivation